 Bishops

-26. What is the origin of the month of August
+26. What is the origin of August?

 Named to honor the first Roman emperor (and grandnephew of Julius Caesar), Augustus Caesar (63 B.C.– A.D.
 14).
 Augustus (the first Roman emperor) comes from the Latin word “augustus,” meaning venerable, noble, and majestic.